Digital printing – digital hub of Staffel Medien AG

 The positively charged toner only adheres to the negatively charged areas of the photoreceptor.

-An inverted image is created there.
+A reversed image is created there.

-Now a sideways image is formed.
+An upside-down image is now formed.

 Oil, pressure and high heat (up to over 200° C) are required to fix the toner ink to the paper: